zhan4727/zhan4727.github.io/_pages/about.md

 Projects
 ======
-I'm currently working on an eLearning website for learning algorithms.
+I created an eLearning website for learning algorithms along with Evan Zimmerman, Anthony Wang, and Nathan Schneider.
 This website includes Manim video lessons, written lessons, quizzes, and discussion pages.
 Topics from CS 251 and CS 381 are covered in detail.
 Students can send a request to the Admin to become a Teaching Assistant.
 Teaching Assistants can answer questions, endorse comments, and delete comments.
 I also embedded an AI assistant (Hailuo AI), and users can click on the MiniMax logo at the bottom right to bring up Hailuo AI Chat and start using it like ChatGPT.
 We support switching between light and dark mode.
+Some lessons may still be under development (since we included a lot of topics).
+Loading the website could take a little while since everything used for deployment was free.
 Check out our website: [https://boileralgorithms.netlify.app/](https://boileralgorithms.netlify.app/)

 Honors and Awards
 ======